tejashwinn/tejpym/README.md

-> I observe all that transpires here, but I do not, cannot, will not interfere.
+> I observe all that transpires here, but I do not, will not interfere.
 For I am...the WATCHER.